Where's the Pope?

 Where's the Pope? were a hardcore punk band from Adelaide, South Australia formed in 1985 with mainstays Frank Pappagalo on vocals and Robert Stafford on bass guitar.
 In June 1988 they issued Straightedge Holocaust on Reactor Records and in March 1990, after some line-up changes, they released Sunday Afternoon BBQ's on Greasy Pop Records.
 In March 1999 their final album, PSI appeared on Resist Records before they disbanded that year.
-Reunion gigs have occurred in 2005 and 2006.
+Reunion gigs occurred in 2005, 2006, 2023 and 2024.